AP FACT CHECK: Are immigration raids result of Trump policy? | Taiwan News

 Acting ICE Director Thomas Homan, who was previously in charge of the agency's enforcement and removal operations, earlier this month made a point of noting that his agents would enforce the law.

 In at least one case, it seems clear that Trump's order changed someone's fate.
 Guadalupe Garcia de Rayos, a mother of two in Phoenix, was arrested nearly a decade ago for using a false ID to get a job as a janitor at an amusement park.
-She pleaded guilty to a felony charge, but the government during the Obama years declined to deport her despite her being in the country illegally.
+She pleaded guilty to a felony charge, but the government during the Obama years declined to deport her despite her being in the country illegally and a judge's order that she leave.
 On Wednesday, she showed up at the ICE building in Phoenix for a scheduled check-in with immigration officers and was swiftly deported to Mexico.

 Find all AP Fact Checks here: http://apne.ws/2kbx8bd